Views:

 Your first pension increase may not be paid if you've:

-We’ll contact you if any of these apply before paying your pension increase.
+We’ll contact you if any of these apply before paying your PI.